khakhalin/Dynamic-clamp-2018/reviews and responses.md

 We are grateful for the kind words, and agree with the assessment that our paper is largely phenomenological.
 Unfortunatelly, in a small teaching-oriented college, we simply cannot run most experiments needed to probe the mechanisms of intrinsic temporal tuning.
 We cannot perform in-vivo experiments with sensory stimulation; and cannot measure or change gene expression in isolated tectal cells.
 Even a detailed electrophysiological study of isolated ionic currents would have taken extra 2-3 years, so we decided to publish this phenomenological report, in a hope that the very phenomenon we describe is interesting enough to be followed up by other labs, potentially in different models.

-In this, updated version of the paper, we are trying to be more explicit about possible next steps other researches could take to study the mechanisms of the curious phenomenon we discovered.
+In this, updated version of the paper, we try to be more explicit about possible next steps that may be taken to study the mechanisms behind the exciting phenomenon we discovered.

 ### Specific points: